 The defaults can be set in the following ways:

-- By setting the defaults for the client in the Client - Details tab.
+- By setting the defaults for the client in the Client - Settings tab.
 Where a client is part of a group, you can nominate which client to Include in AutoFile.
 Refer to Setting Filing Defaults for a Client.

 - By setting or changing them in Outlook.
 The Cabinet and Categories are set for an open email in Outlook within the FYI Drawer, and then set as defaults by clicking the Save as client default link.
 Refer to Setting Filing Defaults for a Client from Outlook.

 Each user can set defaults for their own login via their Profile settings.
 This is where individual defaults can be set for notifications, attachments, and how you prefer to open Office products (via the Desktop or Online).

 Users can also set their own filing default to override the practice-wide default setting for how emails are auto-filed.
 This may be useful, for example, for partners and senior managers who prefer to review emails in their In Tray before making them available practice-wide.

 Users can also set the default filing settings for Cabinet and Category that will be used If filing defaults are not set up at a client level.